 The manufacturer DISCLAIMS LIABILITY FOR ERRORS IN THIS MANUAL, and SPECIFICALLY DISCLAIMS LIABILITY FOR INCIDENTAL AND CONSEQUENTIAL DAMAGES resulting from the use of the information and material in this manual.

 Name:

-Address:

-Telephone:

-Purchase Date (mm/dd/yyyy):

-Model:

-Frame Number:

-Engine Number:
+ım/dd/yyyy):

 Key Number:

 Frame and Engine Serial Number

 The frame serial number is stamped on the front of the frame.